karelia/SecurityInterface/README.md

 Presently, SecurityInterface has a whopping one class: `KSPasswordField`.
 It:

 * Shows the password in plain text on-demand
+* On the basis that password visibility is likely being toggled for editing, makes the field the first responder
 * Automatically cleans up likely unwanted whitespace when pasting or dragging in passwords

 Contact